spinnaker/spinnaker.io/content/en/docs/guides/runbooks/_index.md

 title: "Runbooks"
 linkTitle: "Runbooks"
 weight: 2
-description: "This section contains runbooks on how to configure different options available for Spinnaker."
+description: "Runbooks on how to configure different options available for Spinnaker."
 ---